benediktaugenstein/gesture-control/README.md

 If they are pressed together, the volume decreases.
 The silent fox will mute the PC.
 The program measures relative distances within the hand, not absolute distances in pixels.
 Therefore, it is not relevant how far away the hand is from the camera.

-Additionally, the program is able to recognize how many fingers are being held up.
+Additionally, the program is able to recognize which hand (right or left) can be seen in the video stream and how many fingers are being held up.

 CVZone-version: 1.5.5 (other versions may not work)